alexzclin/movie-theater-seating/README.md

 - Supporting theaters of different sizes and shapes (each row can have a different number of seats).

 ## Improvements to be Implemented
 - Considering the increase of satisfaction level of seats towards the middle columns as well.
+This can be optional as people may prefer sitting towards the sides of rows as well.
+- Adding ability to handle overflow by placing overflowed seats near each other, not based on the quality of the location of seats.